What is the problem?

 In Italy, rescue NGOs have been forced to follow a “Code of Conduct” that can delay rescues and have been investigated just for saving lives.
 Things got even worse in 2019, as Italy closed ports and passed legislation banning NGOs from entering its territorial waters or risk fines.

-In Greece, trained rescuers were in pre-trial detention for months, after Greek authorities arrested them for assisting refugees arriving on the island of Lesvos.
+In Greece, trained rescuers spent months in pre-trial detention, after Greek authorities arrested them for assisting refugees arriving on the island of Lesvos.

 On 2 August 2017, Italian prosecutors ordered the seizure of the Iuventa, the ship of German rescue NGO Jugend Rettet.
-Since then, despite having rescued 14,000 people, 10 members of the crew – the “iuventa10” – remain under investigation for facilitating the irregular entry of refugees and migrants in relation to three separate rescue operations that happened in 2016 and 2017.
+Despite rescuing 14,000 people, 10 members of the crew were under investigation for facilitating the irregular entry of refugees and migrants in relation to three separate rescue operations that happened in 2016 and 2017.

 The independent organisation Forensic Architecture has reconstructed the events and gathered evidence showing that the Iuventa crew were saving lives.